Government by the People

 Research conducted by Benjamin I. Page and Martin Gilens and shared in their book Democracy in America?
 What Has Gone Wrong and What We Can Do About It, refutes the idea that voters are not well-informed when voting on issues.
 They found that “public opinion is generally deliberative – it generally reflects the best available information and the values and interests of the citizenry.”
 As a result, when citizens vote directly, “Collective preferences tend to…reflect the underlying needs and values of the whole body of citizens, in light of the best available information from experts and commentators.”

-The best thing we can do to fix “what has gone wrong” with democracy in America is to build on the successes of the populist and progressive movement of the late 19th and early 20th centuries and finish the work that they began by extending the use of referendums and the initiative to the federal government and the states that do not yet provide for them, and make it easier to call referendums and use the initiative in the states that do provide for them.
+The best thing we can do to fix “what has gone wrong” with democracy in America is to build on the successes of the populist and progressive movement of the late 19th and early 20th centuries.
+We need to build on their successes by extending the use of referendums and the initiative to the federal government and to the states that do not yet provide for them, and make it easier to call referendums and use the initiative in the states that do provide for them.
 We need to enact Perfect Democracy Amendments!

 Direct democracy is sometimes referred to as “pure democracy” is because it is more difficult to corrupt a government when power is distributed equally among all the citizens of a community, state, or nation and exercised by citizens voting directly.